-In the CFAD IPR, Patent Owner acknowledged that a functional hinge was within the scope of the '522 patent claims.
-CFAD argued that prior art "defining hinge functionally" was within the scope of the claims.
+In the CFAD IPR, Patent Owner acknowledged that a functional hinge was within the scope of the claim term "all of the domains of the constant region...".
+CFAD argued that prior art "defining hinge functionally" was within the scope of the '522 patent claims, which included the same relevant claim term that appears in the '182 patent.
 See Ex.
 1010 at 12 ("Petitioner states that...Seed and Capon each discloses receptors linked to IgG1 upstream from the hinge region, with Capon defining the hinge region functionally.") (emphasis added).
 Patent Owner did not dispute this and agreed that the claim term "all of the domains of the constant region..." meant simply a fusion protein broadly comprising, inter alia, "a hinge" without further limitation.
 Ex.
 1008 at 26-27; Ex.
 1010 at 6-7.
 Patent Owner cited Capon's teaching of "fusions retain[ing] at least functionally active hinge," (Ex.
 1008 at 31 citing Ex.
-1019 at 10:10-12), when it admitted that Capon's fusions "retain the hinge, $C_H 2$ , and $C_H$ 3 domains of the constant region of an immunoglobulin heavy chain" as required by the '522 patent claims, Ex.
+1019 at 10:10-12), when it admitted that Capon's fusions "retain the hinge, $C_H$ 2, and $C_H$ 3 domains of the constant region of an immunoglobulin heavy chain" as required by the '182 patent claims, Ex.
 1010 at 14 (emphasis added).
 Likewise, the Board in the CFAD IPR held that the claims require only "a hinge region," (id. at 7), despite recognizing that CFAD relied on prior art "defining the hinge region functionally," (id. at 12).